Rajasthan APO Syllabus 2026 – Complete PDF

 Selection Process

-The RPSC Assistant Prosecution Officer recruitment follows a structured three-stage selection process:
+The RPSC Assistant Prosecution Officer recruitment involves three stages:

-• Preliminary Examination: Objective-type questions assessing law subjects and language proficiency.
-This stage is qualifying in nature, and scores are not counted for final merit.
+• Preliminary Examination: Objective questions on law and language.
+This is a qualifying stage, and marks are not added to the final merit list.

 Exam Pattern 2026